 Of course, you may still need to manage any objections the customer has.
 Perhaps our old man thinks that wooden walking sticks are the way to go, but you only sell metal walking frames.
 Your frames are stronger and more stable than any walking stick he could use, so help him to understand this.
 Perhaps he thinks your frames are too expensive – but then again, he doesn’t realize they last five times as long as a stick.

-Once all the objections have been dealt with, you can close the sale.
+After dealing with all the objections, you can close the sale.
 While this may seem to be the last step, it’s not – it’s the first step to many more sales.
 Once the sale is complete, the customer might come back for more – perhaps a frame to keep upstairs or in the car – or recommend your company to people they know.
 Don’t neglect the opportunity to follow up and find out how they are getting on with their purchase.

 Managing sales cycles